 Rainwater collection: This is practised to save water when using sprays.

 Organic certification: 2010 First vintage with full organic certification.

-WINERY The cellars are near Monti in Chianti’s Romanesque church of San Marcellino.
+Winery: The cellars are near the Romanesque church of San Marcellino in Monti in Chianti.
 Solar panels.